grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/00 Open-vs-closed.md

 ---
-title: 'Arrival rate'
-excerpt: 'In k6, we have implemented this open model with our two arrival rate executors: constant-arrival-rate and ramping-arrival-rate.'
+title: 'Open and closed models'
+slug: '/using-k6/scenarios/about-scenarios/open-vs-closed/'
+excerpt: 'k6 has two ways to schedule VUs, which can affect test results. k6 implements the open model in its arrival rate executors.'
 ---

 Different k6 executors have different ways of scheduling VUs.